rediacc/cli/tests/INTEGRATION_TESTING.md

-# Integration Testing with Elite Backend
+# Integration Testing with Enterprise Backend

-This document explains how the CLI integration tests work with the Elite backend services in CI/CD.
+This document explains how the CLI integration tests work with the Enterprise backend services in CI/CD.

 ## Overview

-The CLI integration tests now run against **real Rediacc Elite services** in GitHub Actions:
+The CLI integration tests now run against **real Rediacc Enterprise services** in GitHub Actions:

 - **nginx** - Reverse proxy
 - **api** - .NET Middleware